 Free Software

-Blender, OpenSCAD, FreeCAD, Sketchup, Fusion 360 (trial version).
+Blender, OpenSCAD, FreeCAD, Sketchup, Fusion 360 (trial version) and many more.

 Paid and Expert Software

-Solidworks, 3DS Max, Rhino, Maya.
+Solidworks, 3DS Max, Rhino, Maya, Fusion 360 (not the trial) and many more.

 3D Models From the Internet

 Overview

 There are many different models that can be downloaded from the internet.
 Many of them are free to download.
 If you need something printed and you think someone else probably wanted it as well chances are you can find it, or something similar on the internet.
-Among the most popular 3D printing file sharing platforms are, Thingiverse, CGTrader, Threeding , GrabCAD and MyMiniFactory.
+Among the most popular 3D printing file sharing platforms are Cults3D, Thingiverse, CGTrader, Threeding , GrabCAD and MyMiniFactory.